-6. Use a Template to get it done more quickly!
+Use a template to get it done more quickly!

 PandaDoc offers you many, many free business templates created by our trusty team of successful accountants, lawyers, and small business owners who use these documents every day.
 What kind of templates can help you with how to write an executive summary?

 - A sample Business Plan Template or one of our industry-specific Business Plan templates.